torinkwok/NSRegExNamedCaptureGroup/README.md

 Nearly all modern regular expression engines support [numbered capturing groups](http://www.regular-expressions.info/brackets.html) and numbered [backreferences](http://www.regular-expressions.info/backref.html).
 Long regular expressions with lots of groups and backreferences may be hard to read.
 They can be particularly difficult to maintain as adding or removing a capturing group in the middle of the regex upsets the numbers of all the groups that follow the added or removed group.

-## Good news
+## Named Capture Groups to the rescue!

 Languages or libraries like Python, PHP's preg engine, and .NET languages support captures to *named* locations, that we called __Named Capture Groups__.
-One of the most important benefits of NCG is that assigning a human-readable name to each individual capture group may be less confusing later to someone reading the code who might otherwise be left wondering about which number exactly conrrepsponds which capture group.
+One of the most important benefits of NCG is that assigning a human-readable name to each individual capture group may be less confusing later to someone (perhaps yourself in six months) reading the code who might otherwise be left wondering about which number exactly conrrepsponds which capture group.

 ## Bad news
 Named Capture Groups is great. [`NSRegularExpression`](https://developer.apple.com/documentation/foundation/nsregularexpression) does not support it.